tush00nka/can/README.md

 # About
-`can` is a stack-based programming language written in rust.
+`can` is a stack-based programming language written in Rust.
 It is currently at the earliest stages of its development and basically copies the syntax of Tsoding's Porth.

 # Features
-- arithmetic operations
+- Arithmetic operations
-- bitwise logic operations
+- Bitwise logic operations
-- dump (print number from the top of the stack)
+- Dump (print number from the top of the stack)
-- if-else statements
+- if-else statements and while-loops
-- while loops
+- Memory addressing
-- memory addressing
+- Syscalls
-- syscalls
+- Macros
 - C-style comments (//)
 - [Turing complete](./examples/rule110.can)